mazenmahmoud00/NTI_DIGITAL_IC_SUMMER_2026/README.md

-# Labs Directory - NTI Digital IC Summer 2026
+# NTI Digital IC Summer 2026

 This directory contains the core source files, verification environments, build artifacts, and automation scripts for the digital integrated circuit design labs.